Automattic/wp-calypso/client/blocks/subscription-length-picker/README.md

 SubscriptionLengthPicker
 ==========

-isplays a list of terms (monthly, yearly, biennially).
+Displays a list of terms (monthly, yearly, biennially).

 ### `index.jsx`

-Given an array of plans, this component creates a corresponding list of TermPickerOption components to allow selection of desired term.
+Given an array of plans, this component creates a corresponding list of SubscriptionLengthOption components to allow selection of desired term.

-Each item in the `plans` array must be a constant from lib/plans/contants.jsx`.
+Each item in the `plans` array must be a constant from lib/plans/constants.jsx`.

 #### Props